 School of Nursing Specific Admission and Progression Information

-- Students who meet all criteria for approved admission (packet completed and meet above criteria) will be considered first for admission.
+- Students who meet all criteria for approved admission (packet completed and meet above criteria) will be considered for admission.

-- If applicant is currently a student in a MSN program (at time of application), the applicant must submit a request for waiver of the MSN and NP Certification admission requirements with application to the Graduate Program Director, Dr. Barbara Wilder at firstname.lastname@example.org for approval by the Graduate Admissions, Progression and Graduation (APG) Committee.
+- If applicant is currently a student in a MSN program (at time of application), the applicant must submit a request for waiver of the MSN and NP Certification admission requirements to the Graduate Program Director, Dr. Barbara Wilder at firstname.lastname@example.org for approval by the Graduate Admissions, Progression and Graduation (APG) Committee.
 If the waiver request is approved and applicant is accepted into the program, the MSN must be completed in good standing before admission and must obtain the NP Certification during the first semester of study.
 These students will be admitted as provisional/conditional until the NP Certification is obtained.
-An official transcript indicating completion of the MSN must be submitted directly to the Graduate School and documentation of NP Certification must be provided to AUSON in order to remove the provisional/conditional status.
+An official transcript indicating completion of the MSN must be submitted directly to the Graduate School and documentation of NP Certification must be submitted to AUSON in order to remove the provisional/conditional status.
 If a waiver is obtained, these applicants will be considered based on their GPA on their current transcript.

 - Students must complete the Letter of Intent form sent by the School of Nursing, accept enrollment from the Graduate School by logging back into their application, and meet all credentialing requirements by the deadline indicated on the offer at admission or their seat may be given to another applicant.

 - Students are required to provide credentialing documents including a background check and drug screen.
-All credentialing documentation, background check, drug screen, and any requirements by Auburn University and the School of Nursing must be completed before the first day of classes.
+All credentialing documentation, background check, drug screen, and any requirements by Auburn University and the School of Nursing must be completed by the deadline indicated, prior to enrollment into courses.

 - To progress through the program, all AUSON graduate students must receive a grade of at least a B in all courses.
 Students earning any two course grades of less than a B will be dismissed from the graduate program.